NCSU scientist: GenX not only toxic chemical in Cape Fear River :: WRAL.com

 Even though GenX is unregulated, Cooper has asked the State Bureau of Investigation to determine whether the DuPont and Chemours violated any permits by discharging it into the river.

-He also has asked the EPA and the Centers for Disease Control and Prevention to conduct more studies on the health effects of long-term exposure to GenX, and he wants companies to disclose more information about pollutants they release.
+He also has asked the EPA to set safety levels for the compound, and for the EPA and the Centers for Disease Control and Prevention to conduct more studies on the health effects of long-term exposure to GenX.
+Cooper also wants companies to disclose more information about pollutants they release, and he has asked state lawmakers for additional funds for testing and research by the state's Dept. of Environmental Quality, an agency whose budget has been steeply cut since the recession in 2009.

 The Cape Fear River is full of unregulated chemical byproducts, Knappe said, noting his main research has been into 1,4 dioxane, which is produced during the manufacture of plastics and polyester.
-The EPA has labeled the compound a likely carcinogen.
+The EPA has labeled the compound a likely human carcinogen linked to kidney and testicular cancer.

+1,4 dioxane is a component of commercial solvents like trichloroethylene.
+In the past, it's been most commonly found contaminating groundwater when it leaks from underground storage tanks.
+But Knappe says it's also currently being discharged into the Cape Fear watershed by manufacturing operations in the Triad..

 State regulators weren't even checking for 1,4 dioxane in drinking water until Knappe's research showed levels 100 times higher than what the EPA considers safe.
-The state Department of Environmental Quality is now monitoring the river for it, he said.
+DEQ is now monitoring the river for it, he said.

 "I think we also just have to ask harder questions when we issue permits for industrial discharges," he said.
 "If we know we're making byproducts and we don't know what they are, then it's pretty irresponsible to just discharge them into a river that's a drinking water supply."